The X Factor (British TV series) series 2: Results summary

 For the only time in The X Factor history, a judge made an unforced decision to eliminate one of their own acts over another judge's act.

 Walsh was not required to vote as there was a majority.

 In Lawson's 2008 autobiography, Life Starts Now, she revealed she had topped the vote the week before her elimination.

 According to voting figures published in the Sunday Mirror, Lawson turned out to have received twice as many public votes as the Conway Sisters.

 Some of the voting results were also published in the same edition of the Sunday Mirror, the full voting results of the sixth week, Dorsett turned out to have topped the fifth week, Abraham topped the first, third and sixth weeks and Ward topped the second week.

+Thornton said just before the winner was announced, that there was a 1.2% voting difference between Ward and Abraham.